piko-framework/piko-framework.github.io/docs/getting-started.md

 You should see `Hello world!' in your browser.

-The URI /site/hello/world corresponds to the module `site`, the controller `hello` and the action `world`.
+The URI `/site/hello/world` corresponds by default to the module `site`, the controller `hello` and the action `world`.

-If you need to customize the URI edit the file config.php and add a new route :
+It's possible to customize the URI by editing the file config.php and add a new route like this :

 ```php
 <?php